-Defaulted Receivable means a Receivable classified as defaulted in accordance with the provisions of the Collection Policies, as applied in compliance with the provisions of the Bank of Italy's supervisory regulations (Istruzioni di Vigilanza della Banca d'Italia) and in accordance with a prudent management of the Receivables carried out with the highest professional standards; as at the date hereof, a Receivable is classified as defaulted if it is classified as in sofferenza in accordance with the provisions of the Bank of Italy's supervisory regulations (Istruzioni di Vigilanza della Banca d'Italia) and with the provisions of the Collection Policies when the Arrears Ratio is at least equal to (i) 10, in case of Mortgage Loans providing for monthly instalments, (ii) 4, in case of Mortgage Loans providing for quarterly instalments and (iii) 2, in case of Mortgage Loans providing for semi-annual instalments.
+Defaulted Receivable means a Receivable classified as defaulted in accordance with the provisions of the Collection Policies, as applied in compliance with the provisions of the Bank of Italy's supervisory regulations (Istruzioni di Vigilanza della Banca d'Italia) and in accordance with a prudent management of the Receivables carried out with the highest professional standards; as at the date hereof, a Receivable is classified as defaulted if it is classified as in sofferenza in accordance with the provisions of the Bank of Italy's supervisory regulations (Istruzioni di Vigilanza della Banca d'Italia) and with the provisions of the Collection Policies when the Arrears Ratio is at least equal to (i) 10, in case of Mortgage Loans providing for monthly instalments, (ii) 4, in case of Mortgage Loans providing for semi-annual instalments.
 For the purposes of this definition, Arrears Ratio means, at the end of each monthly reference period, the ratio between (a) all amounts due and unpaid as principal and/or interest (excluding any default interest) in relation to the relevant Receivable and (b) the amount of the instalment of the relevant Receivable which was due immediately prior to the end of that month.